TiaCorine: 2022–2025: I Can't Wait and Corinian

 On February 2, 2024, she released her fourth EP, Almost There, under South Coast Music Group and Interscope Records with guest appearances from Key Glock, Luh Tyler, and Zelooperz.
-She performed at her first headlining tour, the Almost There Tour, in March 2024.
+She performed her first headlining tour, the Almost There Tour, in March 2024.
 She featured on the Denzel Curry single "Hot One" alongside ASAP Ferg in June 2024.
+She featured on the TisaKorean album In Silly We Trust in October 2024.
+In August 2025, she featured on the Chance the Rapper album Star Line, on the song "Gun In Yo Purse" alongside Young Thug, and on the Joey Valence & Brae album Hyperyouth, on the song "Bust Down".
 She released her second album, Corinian, on October 10, 2025.
 The album features guest appearances from Saweetie, Flo Milli, Smino, Wiz Khalifa, JID, and Pouya.

+2026-present: Strictly 4 the Scythe

+She featured on the Jordan Ward song "Carsex" from his January 2026 album Backward.
+The rap group The Scythe, featuring TiaCorine, Denzel Curry, ASAP Ferg, Bktherula, and Key Nyata as members, formed in January 2026.
+The group's debut album, Strictly 4 the Scythe, released on March 6, 2026.
+She featured on the June 2026 DJ Shadow single "Nobody Speak Part 2" alongside Run the Jewels and Denzel Curry.
+She is scheduled to open for Thundercat on his North American Distracted AF Tour in 2026.

 Artistry

 Shults has stated that the music her parents played to her as a child are a major influence on her, including artists such as Queen, Teena Marie, Sade, Sugarhill Gang, A Tribe Called Quest, Luther Vandross, Aaliyah, Michael Jackson, The Notorious B.I.G., and Ginuwine.
 She has described her music style as "anime trap."